Tuition & Financial Assistance

 Public Funding for the 2018-2019 School Year and Beyond

 We understand that families may have questions about public funding for Carroll School.
-Please read the following FAQs:
+Please read the following FAQs and this statement that further explains our decision.

 - Since Carroll School will no longer be an approved Chapter 766 program, is it still possible to pursue and acquire public funding?